NashTech-Labs/automate-emails-using-Apache-Airflow/README.md

-### Sample Dag
+### Sample Apache Airflow Dag

-This is a sample DAG that can be used to automate e-mails using Apache Airflow.
+This is a sample DAG that can be used to automate e-mails using Apache Airflow..